Durham Union: 19th century

 In the late the nineteenth century debates, like the curriculum, often revolved around ecclesiastical matters.
 At the time, the influence of the dean and chapter governing Durham Cathedral was significant, and the student intake at the university included large numbers of young men preparing for holy orders.
 The few political debates tending to concern the then-contentious issue of Irish Home Rule.
 Some debates were tongue-in-cheek, such as an 1887 motion 'That in the opinion of this House the Fair Sex is the root of all evil' – a proposal eventually defeated by a large majority.
 The first 'Ladies night', where female students were able to participate, was held in 1895.
 In 1900, as the Boer War raged, members sent a telegram congratulating Messrs.
 Tuckey and Macpherson (Note: Presumably the Reverend Ewen George Fitzroy Macpherson (BA, 1887), and the Reverend James Grove White Tuckey (a Trinity College, Oxford graduate who was a university lecturer and later chaplain of University College), both of whom were in South Africa serving as Chaplain to the Forces) – both former Durham Union men who had been trapped in the city of Ladysmith as it came under siege from Boer forces – on finally being relieved, and soon received a reply from the pair of them.

+20th century

 Political debates became more frequent in the early twentieth century.
 Society members almost invariably sided with the positions of the Conservative Party.
 A debate in 1901 saw Lord Salisbury's third administration receive a vote of confidence of more than 90 per cent.
 In 1905, 1907, and again in 1911, the policies of the Liberal Party were rejected by majorities of more than 70 per cent.
 Opinions on immigration were not consistent, with students in 1903 "widely applauding" anti-immigration views in one term and rejecting similar motions by a majority of five to one in the following term.